HIIT Exercise for Beginners with kids

 It was always clear to me that my children had to do sports at home, but I had two problems:

-• the first, that they quickly get bored with the circuits proposed by their gymnastics teacher; and
+- The first, is that they quickly get bored with the circuits proposed by their gymnastics teacher; and

-• The second, that the training routines I found online were too short of achieving my goals and extending the activity long enough.
+- The second, is that the training routines I found online were too short of achieving my goals and extending the activity long enough.

 One of my first options was to do the training of Joe Wicks, The Body Coach, British personal trainer, and television presenter who lately focused on promoting the sport in his country’s schools.
-But his childhood routines of 5 and 8 minutes were very short, and all he did was activate the dwarves without getting them tired.
+But his childhood routines of 5 and 8 minutes were very short, and all he did was activate the dwarves without tiring them.

-But rummaging through their YouTube channel, where there are high-intensity workouts for all levels, I came across a 20 minute HIIT workout for beginners that can be done at home, and that is fun for the little ones.
+But rummaging through their YouTube channel, where there are high-intensity workouts for all levels, I came across a 20 minute HIIT workout for beginners that can be done at home, which is fun for the little ones.

 Of course, you have to have a little imagination and a lot of patience with the intensity and technique of the little ones when you are exercising with kids.
 In my case, the key was to rename all the exercises to other names that were more appealing to them.